thirdweb-example/telegram-mini-app/README.md

 ## Set up this project for Unity

-Follow the steps in the [original readme](https://github.com/thirdweb-example/telegram-mini-app/blob/main/README.md).
+Stay on this branch and follow the steps in the [original readme](https://github.com/thirdweb-example/telegram-mini-app/blob/main/README.md) to get setup.

 Open the Unity example project, it already has thirdweb's [Unity SDK](https://github.com/thirdweb-dev/unity-sdk) imported.